 proc format; value $delayfmt 'No Delay' = 1 '1-10 Minutes' = 2 '11+ Minutes' = 3; run;

 The $delayfmt format is created to define the custom sort order.

-BY variables in most SAS procedures including PROC SORT are sorted according to their internal values and not according to the formatted values.
+BY variables in most SAS procedures, including PROC SORT, are sorted according to their internal values and not according to the formatted values.

-In order, to use proc sort, we need an extra step to create the sort variable and use the new variable in Proc Sort By statement.
+To use proc sort, we need an extra step to create the sort variable and use the new variable in Proc Sort By statement.

 data flightdelays2; set flightdelays; neworder=put(delaycategory, delayfmt.); run; proc sort data=flightdelays2; by neworder; quit;

 SAS offers alternatives to sort a dataset according to formatted values.
 You can use a proc SQL procedure to sort a dataset by formatted values.
 PROC SQL is similar to the data step and proc sort but is more powerful.